python-websockets/websockets/docs/howto/faq.rst

 Why does my program never receives any messages?
 ................................................

-Your program runs a coroutine that never yield control to the event loop.
+Your program runs a coroutine that never yields control to the event loop.
 The coroutine that receives messages never gets a chance to run.

 Putting an ``await`` statement in a ``for`` or a ``while`` loop isn't enough